KexinZhang1999/1D-heat-flux/README.md

     Set the time t in seconds to compute the transient solution at time t.(3600.0 by default)

+    If the restart option is turned on, the computed transient solution is t seconds after the recorded solution in "result.h5"

   -l		RealNumber

     Set the parameter l in the governing equation.(1.0 by default)